Australia has one of the best healthcare in the world.

 However, you may choose to be a private patient in a public hospital and have your preferred doctor to treat you.
 75% of the fees for the services and procedures will be taken care of by Medicare.

-However, you will be charge for other fees like hospital accommodation, nursing care, medicine, and allied health services.
+However, you will be charged for other fees like hospital accommodation, nursing care, medicine, and allied health services.
 It is recommended to have a private health insurance provider to help cover all the extra costs.

 How to get Medicare?